 Conference Theme & Streams

-The conference theme for ACERP is Surviving and Thriving in Times of Change, and the organisers encourage submissions that approach this theme from a variety of perspectives.
+The conference theme for ACERP is Value & Values, and the organisers encourage submissions that approach this theme from a variety of perspectives.
 However, the submission of other topics for consideration is welcome and we also encourage sessions across a variety of interdisciplinary and theoretical perspectives.

 Submissions are organised into the following thematic streams:

 - Business and Management Ethics

 - Ethics in Education